2018 FIM Motocross World Championship

 The 2018 FIM Motocross World Championship was the 62nd FIM Motocross World Championship season.
 It included 20 events, started at Neuquen in Argentina on 4 March, and ended at Imola in Italy on 30 September.

-Jeffrey Herlings won the main championship.
+Jeffrey Herlings dominated the main championship by winning 33 races out of 40, getting on the podium in every race he started.

 Race Calendar and Results

 A 20-round calendar for the 2018 season was announced on 25 October 2017.